hubble reveals creation

 Mystic Mountain

 This turbulent cosmic pinnacle lies within a tempestuous stellar nursery called the Carina Nebula, located 7500 light-years away in the southern constellation of Carina.
 The image celebrates the 20th anniversary of Hubble's launch and deployment into an orbit around the Earth.
+Like the eagle nebula its beauty is outstanding.

 Find out more